skishore/wave/README.md

 much code here.
 It has a permissive license.

 ## Additional features

+The biggest new feature is dynamic lighting.
+I haven't had time to write up how the lighting works yet.

 Level-of-detail, or LOD, is the basic mechanism by which games render a world that seems to disappear into the horizon.
 The idea is to represent the world's